 Envisioning a peaceful and calming scenario can be difficult in a world with a lot of distractions.
 Like any counseling method and technique, this treatment has its pros and cons.
 Depending on your personality and lifestyle, you can assess whether helpful therapeutic photography is for you.

 Firstly, the good things.
-Unlike other stress management techniques such as yoga, guided imagery is also more inclusive.
+Unlike other stress management techniques such as yoga, mental rehearsal is also more inclusive.
 People with physical limitations can engage with the session without the risk of being injured.

-Guided therapeutic imagery is just like taking photographs.
+Therapeutic guided imagery is just like taking photographs.
 But instead of taking pictures with a camera lens, we use our minds to create a live, vivid scenery.
 If you enjoy photography and the visual arts, you may enjoy incorporating this practice into your daily life.
-The few minutes it takes to practice guided imagery can greatly affect your mental and physical well-being.
+The few minutes it takes to practice mental rehearsal can greatly affect your mental and physical well-being.

 This technique can improve the connection of your mind and body, providing easier access to your inner wisdom.
 Despite being a new method, guided therapeutic imagery in counseling offers an efficient alternative approach to improve your health.